Configuring Microsoft Teams Signed-in Bots

 Step 4.3: Disable "Show keep user signed in"

-Once in the Users product, click on User Settings in the sidebar and disable the "Show keep users signed in" toggle.
-The path and toggle can be seen in the image below
+• Click on User Settings in the sidebar and disable the "Show keep users signed in" toggle

-Step 4.4: Set the bot's profile picture
+[Optional] Step 4.5: Set the bot's profile picture

 Step 5: Test the bot